Azure/azure-cli/src/command_modules/azure-cli-vm/azure/cli/command_modules/vm/mgmt_vm/azuredeploy_test.md

  - delete test_vm_create_multinic.yaml
  - re-record test

+ **Minimum VM**

+ - create vm with no availability set, NSG, public ip or tags
+ - verify create succeeds and that the other resources aren't created

+ OR

+ - delete test_vm_create_none_options.yaml
+ - re-record test

  **custom Linux image**

  - create VM, add a customization such as "sudo apt-get install emacs23"